bparanj/crystal/security/path/pen-test.md

 Penetration testing, also known as pen testing or ethical hacking, is a simulated cyberattack against a computer system, network, or web application to evaluate its security.
 The objective of penetration testing is to identify vulnerabilities, weaknesses, and security gaps that could be exploited by malicious actors.

-Here are the key points to understand about penetration testing:
+Key points about penetration testing:

 1. Purpose:
    - Assess the effectiveness of security measures and controls.